baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 Consent is one of the six possible legal bases for processing personal data from Article 6(1) GDPR.
 Unsurprisingly, processing that can only rely on consent as a legal basis (like tracking), may thus only happen _after_ consent has been given, and the controller needs to be able to demonstrate that consent has been given (Article 7(1) GDPR).

-Consent itself is defined in Article 4(11) GDPR, which lists a set of basic conditions an action needs to meet in order to be considered consent, with each of these being further specified by the recitals to the GDPR:
+Consent itself is defined in Article 4(11) GDPR, which lists a set of basic conditions an action needs to meet in order to be considered consent, with each being further specified by the recitals to the GDPR:

 freely given
 :   Consent is not *freely given* if there is a clear imbalance between the data subject and the controller, particularly in the case of public authorities (Recital 43 GDPR).
 The data subject needs to have a genuine and free choice to refuse (or later withdraw) consent without detriment (Recital 42 GDPR).
-The provision of a contract or service cannot require a data subject's consent if such consent is not necessary for the performance thereof (Article 7(4) GDPR, Recital 43 GDPR).
+The provision of a contract or service cannot require a data subject's consent if such consent is not necessary for the performance thereof (Article 7(4) GDPR; Recital 43 GDPR).

 specific
 :   For consent to be *specific*, separate consent should be asked for different processing purposes (Recital 32 GDPR).